-Current trials at IVO are 155, 142 correspond to medical oncology (51 breast, 14 prostate, 27 gynecological, 6 melanoma, 12 renal, and the rest are sarcoma lung, urolothelial, head and neck).
-The most relevant are: Phase I / II study of dasatinib, paclitaxel and trartuzumab at first line metastatic breast cancer, Phase III advanced breast emtastina Trastuzumab,
+Current trials at IVO are 155.
+142 correspond to medical oncology (51 breast, 14 prostate, 27 gynecological, 6 melanoma, 12 renal, and the rest are sarcoma lung, urolothelial, head and neck).
+The most relevant are: Phase I / II study of dasatinib, paclitaxel and trartuzumab at first line metastatic breast cancer, Phase III advanced breast emtastina Trastuzumab, paclitaxel and trartuzumab

-Phase III immunotherapy with autologous dendritic cells in renal carcinoma, Phase III encapsulated liposomal Doxorubicin and carboplatin in recurrent gynecological or peritoneal cancer, Phase I of PM01183 with doxorubicin in solid tumors.
+Phase III immunotherapy with autologous dendritic cells in renal carcinoma, Phase I-II encapsulated liposomal Doxorubicin and carboplatin in recurrent gynecological or peritoneal cancer, Phase I of PM01183 with doxorubicin in solid tumors.